The world-wide COVID-19 pandemic is affecting quite literally every facet of life on earth as we know it, and bats are

 It is suspected that the SARS-CoV-2 virus can be transmitted from humans to North America’s bat population (i.e. spillback).
 It is still unknown at this time, but if bat populations become a stable reservoir for SARS-CoV-2, they could then potentially pose a risk to recirculating the virus back to humans, and in particular to people who handle bats frequently.
 This may also be true of other mammal species that SARS-CoV-2 is able to infect and thus researchers are urgently studying which species are susceptible to the virus.

 At this time, the IUCN Bat Specialist Group and the Association of Fish and Wildlife Agencies have recommended suspension of all field research activities that involves direct interactions with bats as a precaution.
-The Canadian Wildlife Health Cooperative issued official guidance on April 23, 2020, recommending that handling of wild bats in Canada be avoided until the risks associated with SARS-CoV-2 are better understood.
+The Canadian Wildlife Health Cooperative issued official guidance on April 23, 2020 and updated on March 11, 2021 recommending that wild bats be handled only when deemed important for bat conservation in Canada until the risks associated with SARS-CoV-2 are better understood.

 Alberta and B.C. have issued recommendations to bat rehabilitation centers to not release bats they have been caring for into the wild, and researchers to not handle bats.

 In the meantime, because spring/summer is a critical time for WNS surveillance, WCS Canada continues to support provincial efforts to sample bat roosts for evidence of the fungus (via guano collection).
 And the B.C. government is still asking the public to be vigilant of any sick or dead bats and report this to provincial wildlife health departments.

 As always, remember: